Megan Styles

 B.A.
 Anthropology, Environmental Studies (Social Science Track), Washington University in St. Louis, summa cum laude

 Bio: Dr. Megan Styles is an Associate Professor of Environmental Studies (ENS) and the current ENS Program Lead.
 She joined the UIS faculty in 2014 after completing a teaching post-doc with the Program on the Environment at the University of Washington.
 Megan’s research focuses on sustainable development in Kenya and the United States, especially issues related to agriculture.
 At UIS, she is the faculty advisor for the UIS Community Garden and the student-led UIS Green Fee Committee.
 She loves working closely with students to make our campus and our broader community more sustainable.
-From 2018-2021, she served as the co-editor of Cultural, Agriculture, Food, and Environment (CAFE), a peer-reviewed journal published by the American Anthropological Association (AAA) and she is currently a member of the Executive Board for the Culture and Agriculture section of the AAA.
-Locally, she serves on the Lincoln Memorial Garden Executive Board and the World Affairs Council of Central Illinois (WACCI) Executive Board.
+Locally, she is the current President of the Lincoln Memorial Garden Executive Board.

 As a environmental anthropologist, Dr. Styles specializes in ethnographic and qualitative research.
 She has researched the social and environmental effects of cut flower farming in Kenya since 2004 and has worked with students to examine issues closer to home, including community gardening in Springfield and recycling behaviors on the UIS campus.
 Her current research project examines Illinois farmers’ experiences with hemp production.
 She has also worked as an applied anthropologist with NOAA Fisheries and as an environmental educator with AmeriCorps.